VMomo977/Python_Happy_Coder/README.md

 10. on the 'Ordernum Projector' you can click enter then you can switch between kitchen screen and simple ordernum projector screen
 11. if you click on 'End day' button of 'Ordernum Projector' then you can see

-    'Daily income:  <number>
+    'Daily income:  number

-    Number of the orders:  <number>'
+    Number of the orders:  number'

     data on the server's console.

 12. close the orderNumKivy.py
 13. enter on the server.py's console